Before you begin

 Choose your content and wait

-On your Android device, select the content that you want to transfer and tap Next.
-Then leave both devices alone until the loading bar that appears on your iOS device finishes—even if your Android indicates that the process is complete.
+On your Android device, select the content that you want to transfer and tap Continue.
+Then—even if your Android device shows that the process is complete—leave both devices alone until the loading bar that appears on your iOS device finishes.
+Keep your devices near each other and plugged in to power until the transfer completes.
 The whole transfer can take a while, depending on how much content you're moving.

 Set up your iOS device

 After the loading bar finishes on your iOS device, tap Done on your Android device.
-Then tap Continue on your iOS device and follow the onscreen steps to finish setting it up.
+Then tap Continue on your iOS device and follow the onscreen steps to finish setup for your iOS device.